ansh/jiffyreader.com/README.md

   6. Click `load unpacked` on the left side of the page
   7. Find and select the extracted folder, this extension should now be installed
   8. To pin the extension, click the `puzzle icon` on the top right of Chrome, then `pin the extension`.
+  9. The extension is now turned on by defualt in version 1.0.7.5 and above
+  10. See the [faq section](#FAQ) on how to use the extension, customize it (global and per site settings) and excluding sites `awlays on`